DeveloperFromUkraine/some-repo/src/field/readme.md

 ```html
 <ign-field-inline label="The Answer">42</ign-field-inline>
 ```

 # Editable Field Component

-his component is similar to the field component but also includes an edit button that emits an event that can be subscribed to.
+This component is similar to the field component but also includes an edit button that emits an event that can be subscribed to.

 ## Usage